sokoide/tangnano_6502_cpu/day10/README.md

 ### Common Errors

 1. **Assembly error**: Check syntax, check for duplicate labels
 2. **Linker error**: Check for duplicate addresses, check for size overflow
 3. **Execution error**: Check memory map, check for infinite loops

 ### Debugging Techniques

 1. **IFO instruction**: Check the state of registers and memory
 2. **Step-by-step execution**: Test step-by-step from small parts
 3. **Simulation**: Verify with a testbench before running on hardware

 ## 📚 What I Learned Today

 - [ ] How to use the cc65 toolchain
 - [ ] Practical assembly programming
 - [ ] Effective use of custom instructions
 - [ ] Building a build system
 - [ ] Debugging and troubleshooting

-## 🎓 Course Complete!
+## 🎓 Course Complete

 Congratulations!
 Through 10 days of learning, you have acquired the following: